-Course Description: This course explores the dynamics of working together with families of young children (birth through age 8) in early care and education settings.
+Course Description: This course explores the dynamics of working together with families of young children in early care and education settings.
 Assigned readings, course discussion and activities set the stage for students to engage in meaningful work with families in their practicum setting and beyond.
 Students will work closely with children and their families to implement a guided process of relationship building, needs assessment, resource coordination, support implementation and evaluation that documents their process of identifying and providing support services to meet the unique needs and goals of the family.

 Practicum Requirement: For this course, the University has selected the Learning and Belonging Preschool as the early childhood practicum setting.
-A total of 15 LAB hours will be associated with this course and scheduled through the LAB school director.
+Students are required to attend LAB one day a week for a full morning or afternoon class session.
+This experience is scheduled through the LAB school director.